websanco/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/changing-language-translations.md

 1. Open the Global Menu (![Global Menu](../../images/icon-applications-menu.png)).
 Navigate to *Control Panel* &rarr; *Configuration* &rarr; *Language Override*.

-2. Click *Filter and Order* and select *Override*.
-A list of overridden translations are displayed.
+2. Use the search bar to find override you wish to modify.
+To filter the results for only the translations that have overrides, click *Filter and Order* and select *Any Language*.
+Or click *Selected Language* to only show overrides within the locale selected.

 3. Select the translation you wish to modify.
 A new window opens.
 You can also click the *Actions* (![Actions icon](../../images/icon-actions.png)) &rarr; _Edit_ to the right of the translation.